dmranck/ticketutil/README.md

 ### Comments? / Questions? / Coming Soon <a name="comments"></a>

-For questions / comments, email dranck@redhat.com.
+For questions / comments, email dranck@redhat.com, anything specific to Bugzilla, email kshirsal@redhat.com.

 The plan for TicketUtil is to support more ticketing tools in the near future.
 Please let me know if there are any suggestions / requests.